Stevie's brain tumour battle

 Stevie's whanau haven't had an easy run over the last few years - her Dad Tui has been battling Thyroid cancer, and Stevie's sister Taya has Down syndrome.
 This devastating news is the last thing the Whittakers needed.

-Sarah McCathie`'s involvement
+Sarah McCathie`'s involvement (page creator)

 I manage the kindergarten that Stevie attends.